Top Ten Walks in Scotland

 This is a circular walk, but we recommend driving uphill following the prominent (brown) sign to the Bracklinn Falls at the eastern (Stirling) end of the main street.
 (It’s on your right if you came from Stirling.)
 Park at the Bracklinn Falls carpark.

 Better still, visit the falls, as it’s a very short walk to this famously picturesque spot.
-Admire the new-ish bridge.
-The last one was swept away in August 2004.
+Admire the footbridge.
+The previous one was swept away in August 2004.
 (Yes, August, I know.
 Peak visitor season.
 Scottish weather, eh?)

 There are lots of walks hereabouts, but we always enjoy the first half of a walking route that starts from an elevated position on the Balloch road, which is signed left (south) from the Strowan Road, just a few minutes’ drive from the town.